raim/SBML_odeSolver/Win32/README_FOR_RELEASE.txt

 Results are simply output to the standard output stream.
 By default just the species concentration time series is output together with column headings with species ids.
-This output can plotted in gnuplot using the genplotscript.awk command.
+This output can plotted in gnuplot using the gnuplotscript.awk command.

-genplotscript.awk
+gnuplotscript.awk
 -----------------

 This command generates a gnuplot plot file on standard output from the default output of SBML_odeSolverApp.
 This command has the form:

-genplotscript.awk odeSolverApp-output-file species
+gnuplotscript.awk odeSolverApp-output-file species

 where odeSolverApp-output-file contains the output of SBML_odeSolverApp and species is a sequence of species ids which are required for plotting.